 The recommended amount of weight to gain during a pregnancy depends largely on the woman’s weight before becoming pregnant.
 This should be assessed by a health professional and depends on many factors, including genetics, other health conditions, lifestyle, and other factors.

 Too much caffeine isn’t good for your baby.
-Caffeine containing drinks can take the place of healthier options (milk, 100% fruit juice, water).
+Caffeine containing drinks can take the place of milk, fortified soya beverage or water.
 Caffeine stays in the body for a long time (especially during the second and third trimesters of pregnancy) and if you are pregnant, your baby can be exposed to it.
 Too much caffeine can affect the growth of your baby and how many nutrients are available to your baby during pregnancy.

 Pregnant, lactating or women who may become pregnant: The recommendation by Health Canada is to limit your intake to no more than 300 mg each day.
 This is equal to about two-three 8 oz cups of coffee a day as long as you do not take any other sources.
 Be aware of the size of your coffee cup and any other caffeine sources in your diet.